 The One Place In Kentucky That Looks Like Something From Middle Earth

-Throughout the Daniel Boone National Forest in Kentucky, you’re going to get a glimpse of some magnificent scenery you won’t find anywhere else.
-The towering arches, moss-covered boulders, and thick forests will make you think you’ve been transplanted into a Tolkien novel.
-Cumberland Falls State Resort Park, which is located in the southern part of Daniel Boone National Forest near Corbin, boasts impressive waterfalls, meandering streams that cut through lush forests, and areas that look too beautiful to be real, like something from Middle Earth.
+Throughout the Daniel Boone National Forest in Kentucky, you're going to get a glimpse of some magnificent scenery you won't find anywhere else.
+The towering arches, moss-covered boulders, and thick forests will make you think you've been transplanted into a Tolkien novel.
+Cumberland Falls State Resort Park, which is located in the southern part of Daniel Boone National Forest, near Corbin, boasts impressive waterfalls, meandering streams that cut through lush forests, and areas that look too beautiful to be real, like something from the world of J.R.R.
+Tolkien.
+So get ready to see a Middle Earth waterfall look alike!

-The most well-known attraction in the park is its namesake, Cumberland Falls.
+The most well-known attraction in this Kentucky state park is its namesake, Cumberland Falls.
 Known as the "Niagra of the South," this massive waterfall is 125 feet wide and plunges into a gorge that you must go explore.

-Part of the reason Cumberland Falls is so amazing is because you can see a rare moonbow.
+Part of the reason Cumberland Falls is one of the best state parks in Kentucky is that you can see a rare moonbow.
 On clear nights during a full moon, light from the moon reflects off the mist of the waterfall, creating the moonbow.
-Cumberland Falls is the only place in the western hemisphere where this happens.
+Cumberland Falls is the only place in the Western Hemisphere where this happens.

 Explore deeper into the forest, which will lead you to many more naturally beautiful areas and mystical waterfalls.